 In this approach, the asset is at a fixed location.
 You can attach different tags on each asset.
 It is the most convenient way to find the location of an asset.
 When a user comes close to an asset or a physical object.
 You can trigger an event when a user carrying an app comes close to the asset.
 So this is very helpful for your customers to easily find the location of an object.

 2. Beacon asset location tracking with fixed BLE receivers

 In this scenario, you mount beacons to the permanent fixtures.
 Moreover, you allocate specific tags to the assets that you want to track.
 When a specific asset comes close to the beacons, the BLE receiver broadcasts specific information.
 So beacons send the complete information about assets back to the receiver.
 Beacons use Wi-Fi or cellular data to send this information.

-There are different advantages to use beacons for asset tracking.
-In this case, you don’s require any mobile application.
-Furthermore, you can track the location of tons of assets in real-time.
+There are different advantages to using beacons for asset tracking.
+In this case, you don’t require any mobile application.
+Furthermore, you can track the location of tons of assets in real time.

 What asset should you check?

 Locating your assets is an essential part of your business.
 Especially, when you have enough assets and don’t know where they are.
 And when they will arrive.
-Now the question is: what type of assets you want to track.
+Now the question is: what type of assets do you want to track?
 You can check different types of assets both.

 Let’s have a look at a few use cases that are very useful for asset tracking:

 You can combine indoor and outdoor asset tracking to track different components.
 The components that are constantly on the move.
 And you want to know about their location frequently.

 Track RTPs in real-time as they move into the international department and various warehouses.
 RTP stands for Returnable Transport Packaging.
 Moreover, you can enhance the rotation rate and avoid abuse by tracking your RTPs.